AyOhEe/UptimeMonitor/README.md

 View the API docs on a running instance under `{SERVER ADDRESS}/docs#/`.

 This was an experiment in long-term code running, CI/CD pipelines, data aggregation, and API serving, intended to give me experience in these areas.

+I noticed repeated drops in internet quality, so I wanted concrete empirical evidence of my internet quality to decide whether the problem was as bad as I thought it was, or not that big of a deal.

 ## Getting Started